CareDailyAI/botlab/com.ppc.Lesson1-Microservices/README.md

 **Challenge**: Make your own device microservice for a specific device type, following the examples set by `intelligence/lesson1/device_entrysensor_microservice.py` and `intelligence/lesson1/device_motionsensor_microservice.py`.
 Be sure that your `intelligence/lesson1/index.py` adds your new device microservices properly, and that the `intelligence/lesson1/runtime.json` declares in its `deviceTypes` section that this type of device is required to run the bot.

-Quick recap of how to run the lesson:
+Quick recap of how to run the lesson in the cloud:

     cp -r com.ppc.Lesson1-Microservices com.yourname.Lesson1
     botengine --commit com.yourname.Lesson1 -b <brand>